Mikask1/Desmos-Graph-Animation/README.md

 - Press `Choose Files` and select all the latex<sub>n</sub>.txt

 ### Compiling the images
-Once it's done rendering, it will directly download to your downloads folder
+Once it's done rendering, the image sequence will directly download to your downloads folder
-- Press `Allow` when it asks you if you want to let it donwload multiple files
+- Press `Allow` when it asks you if you want to let it download multiple files
 - It will ask you to `Allow` every 50 downloads/frames
 - Use a software/tool to combine the image sequence to a video